rotundasoftware/nunjucksify/README.md

 $ npm install nunjucksify --save
 ```

 Declare nunucksify as transform in `package.json` by adding `nunjucksify` to the array in the `browserify.transform` property.

-Let cook 10-15 until crispy.
+Cook 10-15 until crispy.

-## Environment
+### Caring for the environment

 If you want your templates to use a particular nunjucks [Environment object](http://jlongster.github.io/nunjucks/api.html#environment), attach the environment object to `nunjucks.evn`.
-For example, the following makes a `subview` filter available to all your templates for use with [backbone.subviews](https://github.com/rotundasoftware/backbone.subviews#template-helpers):
+For example, the following makes a `subview` filter available to all your templates for use with [backbone.subviews](https://github.com/rotundasoftware/backbone.subviews#template-helpers).
+(If `nunjucks.env` is undefined, a new environment is created for each template.)

 ```javascript
 var nunjucks = require( 'nunjucks' );